ewiho2ehioufhoie/testing/README.md

 This project contains a simple notes and tags API built with FastAPI and a minimal frontend.
 See `TODO.md` for the project roadmap.
+## Tech Stack

+The current stack uses **FastAPI** and **SQLite** for a lightweight backend along with a basic HTML/JavaScript frontend.
+Future iterations may expand this frontend using a framework like React.

+## Documentation

+Additional project documentation lives in the `docs/` directory.
+See [docs/goals.md](docs/goals.md) for high-level goals.

 ## Backend